We have audited the accompanying financial statements of Bisil Plast

 In our opinion and to the best of our information and according to the

-required by the Act in the manner so required and give a
+information required by the Act in the manner so required and give a

 true and fair view in conformity with the accounting principles

 (a) in the case of the balance sheet, of the state of affairs of the

-(b) in the case of the statement of profit and loss, of the profit for
+(b) in the case of the statement of profit and loss, of the loss for

 Report on Other Legal and Regulatory Requirements

-of sub-section (4A) of section 227 of the Act, we give in the
+terms of sub-section (11) of section 143 ofthe Act, we give in the

-Annexure a statement on the matters specified in paragraphs 4 and 5 of the
+Annexure a statement on the matters specified in paragraphs 3 and 4

-b) In our opinion, proper books of account as required by law have been
+b.
+In our opinion proper books of accounts as required by law is

-c) In our opinion, the balance sheet and statement of profit & loss
+c.
+In our opinion the company''s balance sheet and profit and loss

-d) On the basis ofthe written representations received from the
+e.
+On the basis ofthe written representations received from the